 - The US also has Lady Liberty, although this technically is just the embodyment of the appropriate concept.
 Lady Liberty graces the Capitol building with a headdress made of a resting eagle.

 - Many countries of the Western world have Lady Justice (blindfolded statues appear on many courthouses).
-Lady Justice (or Justitia) is usually shown with a set of scales from her left hand (for measuring the strengths of a case's support and opposition), her being blindfolded (symbolizing the unbiased court), and carrying a double-edged sword in her right hand (symbolizing the power of Reason and Justice, which may be wielded either for or against either part) goes back to the Ancient Greek.
+Lady Justice (or Justitia) is usually shown with a set of scales from her left hand (for measuring the strengths of a case's support and opposition), her being blindfolded (symbolizing the unbiased court), and carrying a double-edged sword in her right hand (symbolizing the power of Reason and Justice, which may be wielded either for or against either part) that goes back to the Ancient Greece.

 - Some court buildings, such as the Palais de Justice in Paris, also show other personifications, such as Truth (a naked woman with a torch).

 - There is also a Justitia decorating the fountain in front of Frankfurt city hall in Germany (in the old days city councils also served as courts of justice), which is often shown as a background picture on German television for court news.
 This version is bare-breasted with jets of water shooting from her nipples.

 - Britannia, the anthropomorphic personification of the peoples of Great Britain, and the once and future British Empire.

 - Another anthropomorphic personification of England or Great Britain, especially in political cartoons, is John Bull.

 - Marianne, the feminine personification of the French Republic, is on display in many places, e. g. as a big statue on the Place de la Republique in Paris.
 There is also a bust of her in every French city hall.

 - During the French Revolution, feminine personifications of Liberty, Equality and Fraternity also were often used or a personification of the Republic would be displayed with attributes to represent the three: The Phrygian bonnet for liberty, a builder's level for equality, and breast-feeding a child for fraternity.